ice949/First-Capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# First Capstone
+# NATIONAL INNOVATION INNITIATIVE

-> A website for the National Innovationa Fair in Zambia.
+> A website for the National Innovationa Fair in Zambia, where bright minds bring there Bussiness promising innovations and pitch them to investors and donors for funding.

 ## Built With